BlueWhaleYT/ChatGPT-Android/README.md

 ## Screenshots

-These are some screenshots that you can have a look before installing CodeWhale.
+These are some screenshots that you can have a look before using ChatGPT-Android app.

 <div align="left">
 <div>